Envelope: Japanese sizes

-Japanese traditional rectangular (kakukei) and long (chōkei) envelopes open on the short side, while Western-style (youkei) envelopes open on the long side.
+Japanese traditional rectangular (角形, kakugata, K) and long (長形, nagagata, N) envelopes open on the short side, while Western-style (洋形, yōgata, Y) envelopes open on the long side.

+The Japanese standard JIS S 5502 was first published in 1964.
+Some traditional sizes were not kept and some sizes have been removed until its latest edition in 2014, leaving behind gaps in the numeric sequence of designations.

 Manufacture

 History of envelopes

 The first known envelope was nothing like the paper envelope of today.
 It can be dated back to around 3500 to 3200 BC in the ancient Middle East.
 Hollow clay spheres were molded around financial tokens and used in private transactions.
 The two people who discovered these first envelopes were Jacques de Morgan, in 1901, and Roland de Mecquenem, in 1907.

-Paper envelopes were developed in China, where paper was invented by 2nd century BC.
+Paper envelopes were developed in China, where paper was invented by the 2nd century BC.
 Paper envelopes, known as chih poh, were used to store gifts of money.
 In the Southern Song dynasty, the Chinese imperial court used paper envelopes to distribute monetary gifts to government officials.

-In Western history, from the time flexible writing material became more readily available in the 13th century until the mid-19th century, correspondence was typically secured by a process of letter folding and sealing which sometimes employed elaborate letterlocking techniques to indicate tampering or prove authenticity.
-Some of these techniques, which could involve stitching or wax seals, were also employed to secure hand-made envelopes.
+In Western history, from the time flexible writing material became more readily available in the 13th century until the mid-19th century, correspondence was typically secured by a process of folding and sealing the letter itself, sometimes including elaborate letterlocking techniques to indicate tampering or prove authenticity.
+Some of these letter techniques, which could involve stitching or wax seals, were also employed to secure hand-made envelopes.

-Prior to 1840, handmade envelopes were all that were available for use, both commercial and domestic.
-In 1840 George Wilson of London was granted a patent for an envelope-cutting machine (patent: "an improved paper-cutting machine"), but the envelopes still needed to be hand folded.
+Prior to 1840, all envelopes were handmade, including those for commercial use.
+In 1840 George Wilson of London was granted a patent for an envelope-cutting machine (patent: "an improved paper-cutting machine"); these machine-cut envelopes still needed to be folded by hand.
 There is a picture of the front and backside of an envelope stamped in 1841 here on this page.
 It seems to be machine cut.
 In 1845, Edwin Hill and Warren De La Rue were granted a British patent for the first envelope-folding machine.

 The "envelopes" produced by the Hill/De La Rue machine were not like those used today.
 They were flat diamond, lozenge (or rhombus)-shaped sheets or "blanks" that had been precut to shape before being fed to the machine for creasing and made ready for folding to form a rectangular enclosure.
 The edges of the overlapping flaps treated with a paste or adhesive and the method of securing the envelope or wrapper was a user choice.
 The symmetrical flap arrangement meant that it could be held together with a single wax seal at the apex of the topmost flap.
 (That the flaps of an envelope can be held together by applying a seal at a single point is a classic design feature of an envelope.)

 Nearly 50 years passed before a commercially successful machine for producing pre-gummed envelopes, like those in use today, appeared.